Clinical scientist, histocompatibility and immunogenetics

 - the capacity to work well under pressure

-- resilience and resourcefulness in order to cope with work and study
+- resilience and resourcefulness to cope with work and study

 - emotional strength and good self-awareness.

-For roles in the NHS, you will also need to demonstrate how you meet the NHS core values.
+If working in the NHS, you'll also need to show how you meet the NHS core values.

 Work experience